The Importance of Real-World Evidence in the Early Detection and Treatment of Chronic Diseases

 With the help of CGM and Alcedis, AstraZeneca conducted the InspeCKD study, in which anonymized health data from the CGM research panel docmetric was examined.
 What were the findings?

-In Germany, the diagnosis of chronic kidney disease is often only made at an advanced stage.
-Patients suffering from high blood pressure, diabetes mellitus and/or cardiovascular disease are at increased risk and should therefore be regularly screened and monitored in accordance with the guidelines.
-As part of the InspeCKD study, anonymized electronic patient data records from these risk groups from German GP practices were analyzed.
-The results of the RWE study indicate inadequate laboratory diagnostic care for patients at increased risk of CKD and underline the importance of intensified education and implementation of guideline recommendations in GP care in order to improve early detection and treatment of CKD.
+In Germany, chronic kidney disease (CKD) is often diagnosed at an advanced stage.
+Patients with high blood pressure, diabetes mellitus, and/or cardiovascular disease are at higher risk and should undergo regular screening as per clinical guidelines.
+The InspeCKD study analyzed anonymized electronic patient health records from these risk groups within German general practices.
+The results of this real-world study highlight gaps in laboratory diagnostic care for high-risk patients and emphasize the need for better adherence to guideline recommendations in primary care to enhance early detection and treatment of CKD.

 In your opinion, which regulations and technological innovations are crucial for optimizing the collection and analysis of RWE data?

-What are the biggest challenges in integrating RWE into clinical practice, especially in terms of data quality and data protection?
+What are the biggest challenges in integrating RWE into clinical practice, especially in terms of data quality and privacy?

 What future developments and trends do you see in the use of RWE to improve healthcare?